-Subject Code AR635 Subject Title Regio nal Pla nning ar nd Rural De velopment LTP 200 Credit 2 Subject Category DC Year 1 st Semester II
+Subject Code AR635 Subject Title Regional Planning LTP 200 Credit 2 Subject Category DC Year 1st Semester п

 The course attempts to understand the theoretical basis for various concepts and analytical tools of Regional Planning and learn the practice of regional planning in the Indian context.
 Elements of settlement system in the regional context are also incorporated in this course.
-The course provides an indepth understanding of the issues of regional development, regional disparity and the need for balanced regional development in the context of globalization and rapid economic transformations in the country.
+The course provides an in depth understanding of the issues of regional development, regional disparity and the need for balanced regional development in the context of globalization and rapid economic transformations in the country.
 Regional policies and sectoral policies are also discussed.
 Metropolitan regions, districts as planning regions and rural planning issues are discussed in the wider spectrum of holistic regional planning and development.
+After the course, students will acquire the skill to participate in district and rural planning for hilly areas which will also help them for employment in planning firms.